 It’s also the perfect opportunity that all finishing touches are done exactly how you want them to be.
 Any imperfections, like gaps on your kitchen bench or wobbly curtain rails, would need to be pointed out so they can fix it before the official handover.

 In the case of an established home, it is your final check before settlement and getting the keys.
 It is usually done a week before you get the keys so the seller has time to fix things up.
-You will check and make sure everything is in the same condition as when you purchased the home.
+You will check and make sure everything is in the same condition as when you put the offer on the home.
+This is called a pre-settlement inspection.

-What to check on final inspection before settlement?
+What to check at the final inspection before settlement?

 If you’re a first-time homeowner, it’s perfectly normal to get the jitters because you’re unsure what to do next.
 To make your life easier, we’ve put together a short inspection list to keep with you.